What to Expect

 How many treatment sessions will I need?

 It varies depending on severity and chronicity (how many months or years) of condition.
-Most people will feel a significant difference in three to six sessions; but may require treatment for longer periods for more full recovery.
-The number of treatments is always up to the client’s discretion, depending on progress.
+Most people will feel a significant difference in six sessions; but may require treatment for longer periods for more full recovery.

 How often do I need to come for treatment?

-Usually once a week is a good frequency.
-However, you can benefit from less often.
+Usually once a week is reccomended.
 In cases of acute pain or injury, it might be useful to do twice a week until pain or symptoms are more manageable.
 For somatic counseling 2-4x/month is a typical frequency.